 Considerations regarding classification of amateur products

-All PPPs, including those intended for amateur use, must be classified in accordance with Regulation (GB/NI) 1272/2008 (GB/NI CLP).
+All PPPs, including those intended for amateur use, must be classified in accordance with Regulation (EC) 1272/2008 (GB/NI CLP).

 Authorisation will not normally be granted for amateur products that are classified for human health effects in:

 - Category 1, 2 or 3 for acute toxicity